Nigel Dick

-Nigel Dick (born 21 March 1953) is a British music video and film director, writer and musician from Catterick, England, now based in Los Angeles, California.
-He directed the Britney Spears videos "...Baby One More Time" and "Oops!...
-I Did It Again", the Band Aid video "Do They Know It's Christmas?", as well as over 500 other music videos.
+Nigel Dick (born 21 March 1953) is an English music video director and filmmaker.
+Originally from Catterick, North Yorkshire, he is based in Los Angeles, California.

+He has directed music videos for artists such as Britney Spears, Toto, Band Aid and Guns N’ Roses and Oasis.

 Education

-Educated at Gresham's School in Holt and the University of Bath, Dick began completing a degree in architecture before pursuing a career in the record business.
+Educated at Gresham's School in Holt and the University of Bath, Dick began to work for a degree in architecture before pursuing a career in the record business.
 He has studied mime and is also a graduate of Judith Weston's Acting for Directors class.

 Career

 Before success in the music and film industries, Dick worked as an architectural draughtsman, a clerk, a busker, a cab driver, a construction worker, a farm labourer, a motorcycle messenger, a salesman, a waiter, and served a spell in the Sewage Division of the Anglian Water Authority.

 He began his career in the record business working at Stiff Records, where he stayed for five years working as a Press Officer with Madness, Ian Dury, Lene Lovich, and the Plasmatics.
 In the early 1980s he moved to Phonogram Records, and while there directed the original Band Aid video "Do They Know It's Christmas?".
 In 1986, Dick moved to Los Angeles to direct his first feature film, P.I.
 Private Investigations (1987), starring Ray Sharkey and Martin Balsam.
 Since then, he has directed more than twenty documentaries and feature films and over three hundred music videos.

 In 1986, he co-founded Propaganda Films, which became a major production company for commercials and music videos.

+Dick directed the Britney Spears videos "...Baby One More Time", "(You Drive Me) Crazy", "Sometimes", and "Oops!...
+I Did It Again", the Band Aid video "Do They Know It's Christmas?", and over 500 other music videos.

+Other groups whose videos he has directed include Backstreet Boys and Guns N' Roses.

-In 1999, he directed MTV's first made-for-TV feature 2gether.
+In 1999, Dick directed MTV's first made-for-TV feature 2gether.
 The film spawned a TV series and two albums.
 Dick co-wrote a number of songs on the first album which reached the US Top-40 chart.
 In 2003, he directed Seeing Double for Simon Fuller's 19 Entertainment, which starred British pop act S Club 7.

 In 2008, E!
 Television announced that Dick would be co-exec producing an observational documentary TV series starring Pamela Anderson titled: Pam: Girl On The Loose.

-The artists and bands Dick has directed to date include The Offspring, Britney Spears, Jessica Simpson, Cher, Breaking Benjamin, Anastacia, Carly Simon, Def Leppard, Steve Lukather, Nickelback, Guns N' Roses, Oasis, Kula Shaker, Backstreet Boys, Toni Braxton, Good Charlotte, Green Day, Il Divo, Elton John, Ricky Martin, Paul McCartney, Amy Lee, Tina Turner, Celine Dion, REM, Gloria Estefan, S Club, Pussycat Dolls, and Ozzy Osbourne.
+The artists and bands Dick has directed to date include The Offspring, Britney Spears, Backstreet Boys, Jessica Simpson, Cher, Breaking Benjamin, Anastacia, Carly Simon, Def Leppard, Steve Lukather, Nickelback, Oasis, Kula Shaker, Toni Braxton, Good Charlotte, Green Day, Il Divo, Elton John, Ricky Martin, Paul McCartney, Amy Lee, Tina Turner, Celine Dion, REM, Gloria Estefan, S Club, Pussycat Dolls, Tears for Fears and Ozzy Osbourne.